inverno-io/inverno-mods/inverno-security/README.md

 The access controller provides services used to determine whether access to protected service or resource should be granted to the authenticated entity, it is resolved by the security manager using an [access controller resolver](#accesscontroller-resolver).

-As for the identity, the application should not assume that a security context exposes an access controller for an authenticated entity and it must be prepared to deal with a missing access controller.
+As for the identity, the application should not assume that a security context exposes an access controller for an authenticated entity, and it must be prepared to deal with a missing access controller.

 ```java
 SecurityContext<PersonIdentity, RoleBasedAccessController> securityContext = ...